apenwarr/git-subtrac/README.md

   the subprojects.
 To make that work, all of git was designed to not mess with submodule links when you do regular operations, and to not abort when submodule links go missing.
-So it's super easy to make a mistake like forgetting to push you changes to a submodule when you push a change to the parent project, thus making it so nobody else can check out your parent code anymore.
+So it's super easy to make a mistake like forgetting to push your changes to a submodule when you push a change to the parent project, thus making it so nobody else can check out your parent code anymore.